 Often called "somatic experiencing" in the therapy-world, multi-sensory activities (jumping, bouncing, landing, touching, seeing, smelling and experiencing one's body in a safe and controlled environment) can help children, teens and adults:

-- gain options for sensory seeking - assist with mood and attention - acquire new gross and fine motor skills - improve coordination - develop muscle strength - improve safety awareness - promote stable posture - increase stamina - experience the interaction with their body and the environment in a safe and healthy way - reduce stereotypical behaviors - promote self-regulation - acquire new skills - increase confidence - improve body awareness and balance - get energy out
+- gain options for sensory seeking - assist with mood and attention - acquire new gross and fine motor skills - improve coordination - develop muscle strength - improve safety awareness - increase positive sense of self - promote stable posture - increase stamina - experience the interaction with their body and the environment in a safe and healthy way - reduce stereotypical behaviors - promote self-regulation - acquire new skills - increase confidence - improve body awareness and balance - get energy out